TritonDataCenter/manta-tools-deck/README.md

 ## Format and "build"

 This repository contains both source files and generated files.
-To view the deck, just look at the generated files.
+To view the deck, just look at the generated files in the "docs" directory.
 Editing the deck requires more work.

 The "manta-tools.md" Markdown file contains the source for the talk's content.
 It's intended to be used with "reveal.js".
 Unfortunately, it's not clear how to